MichaelVertin/DFA-impossibility-proof/README.md

 Here, there does exist an i (2), that maintains the condition of an even n and m or an odd n and m, so DFA-Impossibility was not proven. \
 The difference is this method acknowledges that the number of As that can be added is dependent on the unknown loop's size, where the original method assummed by the language must be able to support the addition of exactly one additional A.

+# Advantages & Impact
+1. Prevents false impossibility proofs for representable languages.
+2. Works for any loop size.
+3. Allows insertion at any position in the string.
+4. Supports non-uniform loops (e.g. ABABAB...)
+5. Structured with clear axioms and theorems, making assumptions explicit

 # Reference
 A full formalized version with generic loop handling and position flexibility is available:\
 [Restructured Proof PDF](https://github.com/MichaelVertin/DFA-impossibility-proof/blob/main/DFA-Impossibility.pdf)

-# Advantages & Impact
-1. Cannot prove DFA-Impossibility for languages that can be represented by DFA.
-2. Less restrictive insertion locations.
-3. Supports generic loops.
-For example, it can represent a loop that repeats ABABAB....
-4. Clearer use of axioms and theorems to move between steps, making flaws such as the loop size assumption obvious.